Banqi: Strategy

+Computer play

+In computer-game research, Banqi is often discussed under the name Chinese dark chess.
+The game is difficult for conventional game-tree search because choosing to turn over a face-down piece introduces stochastic outcomes.
+Chen, Shen, and Hsu estimated its state-space complexity at about 10^{37} and its game-tree complexity at about 10^{135}, and argued that search methods such as alpha–beta pruning are mainly suitable in positions where revealing actions no longer influence the result.

+Computer Banqi programs have used alpha–beta search, expected-value treatment of reveal outcomes, Monte Carlo tree search, opening books, and endgame databases.

+At the 2024 Computer Olympiad Chinese dark chess tournament, six teams participated, and the winner was CLAP_CDC, an AlphaZero-based program.

 Variants

 Banqi can be played on an 8×8 board using two sets of xiangqi pieces (black, red, blue and green).

 There is also an app, which is a single player vs computer only game.
 This application is using Taiwan rule.
 AI is using basic minimax tree structure and some rules.
 Advanced algorithm are not used.